Guido Corni: Life

 Corni also promoted the occupation of border areas in the Ogaden region of southern Ethiopia: the Ual-Ual occupation by his Somalian colonial troops was the cause of the start of the Italian-Ethiopian war in early 1935.

 In 1935 Corni returned to Italy, where he wrote his most famous books (about "Somalia italiana", vol. I & II) and continued his successful career as entrepreneur.
 He was named President of the "Federazione imprese trasporti automobilistici".

 But in 1937 Corni harshly criticized Italian Fascism's growing links with Hitler's Nazism and was expelled from the Modena Fascist Party.
-He then retired on a huge mansion ("Castle Monfestino") he had in the Appennine mountains until his death, because of heart problems.
+He then retired on a huge mansion ("Castle Monfestino") he had in the Apennine Mountains until his death, because of heart problems.

 In March 1946 he died near Genova.